mukilsenthil/hw-acceptance-unit-test-cycle/README.md

   If you were to re-run cucumber now, which **previously failing(( steps do you expect to now **pass**?
 Why?
   </summary>
   <blockquote>
-  Once this field is added, running <code>rails cucumber</code> should allow the <code>Background:</code> steps to pass, since they just use ActiveRecord directly to create movies with a Director field.
+  Once this field is added, running <code>bundle exec cucumber</code> should allow the <code>Background:</code> steps to pass, since they just use ActiveRecord directly to create movies with a Director field.
 But the other scenarios all manipulate the user interface (the views), which you have not yet modified, so they will not yet pass.
   </blockquote>
 </details>